Fast Approximate Dynamic Programming for Input-Affine Dynamics: Final remarks

-is a max-plus linear combination using the basis functions $\{\inner{\cdot}{y}: y \in \setg{Y}\}$ and coefficients $\{\lftd{J}(y): y \in \setg{Y}\}$.
-That is, d-CDP algorithm, similarly to the approximate value iteration algorithms in~\cite{Bach19,Bach20}, employs a max-plus approximation of $J$ as a piece-wise affine function.
-The key difference in the proposed algorithms is however that by choosing a grid-like dual domain~$\setg{Y}$ (i.e., set of slopes for the basis functions used for approximations), we can incorporate the linear-time complexity of the LLT in our advantage in computing the coefficients $\{\lftd{J}(y): y \in \setg{Y}\}$.
-Moreover, instead of using a fixed basis, we incorporate a dynamic basis by updating the grid~$\setg{Y}$ at each iteration in order to reduce the error of the algorithm.
+is a max-plus linear combination using the linear basis functions $x \mapsto \inner{x}{y}$ and coefficients $\lftdd{J}(y)$, with $y \in \setg{Y}$ being the slopes for the basis functions.
+That is, the d-CDP algorithm, similarly to the approximate value iteration algorithms in~\cite{Bach19,Bach20}, employs a max-plus linear approximation of $J$ as a piece-wise affine function.
+The key difference in our algorithms is however that by choosing a grid-like dual domain~$\setg{Y}$, we can take advantage of the linear-time complexity of LLT in computing the coefficients $\lftdd{J}(y)$ using the data points $\disc{J}:\setg{X} \ra \R$.
+Moreover, instead of using a fixed basis, we incorporate a dynamic basis by updating the grid~$\setg{Y}$ at each iteration to reduce the error of the algorithm.